-Nail clippings as a biomarker: Simple, but requiring greater attentionJuly 25th, 2013 in Health /
+Nail clippings as a biomarker: Simple, but requiring greater attentionJuly 25, 2013 in Medicine & Health / Health

 In theory, the presence of certain chemicals such as mercury can be established by examining nail clippings.
 Although this is already being done in practice, the method requires greater care than was hitherto thought.
 That is the conclusion drawn by Paolo Favaro, who will be defending his doctoral dissertation on this subject at TU Delft.